mrknmc/ug4/tts3/report.md

 ## Type 2 detection

-To detect plagiarisms of type 2, a cosine similarity measure is computed for a document and all the other documents in the same buckets.
+To detect plagiarisms of type 2, a cosine similarity measure using term frequency weights is computed for a document and all the other documents in the same buckets.
 If this measure is above a certain threshold, in this case **0.8 WHY?** we flag the documents as near duplicates.

 Experiments were ran on different values of $L$.
 With $L$ equal to 8 ($K$ = 16), 100% precision and recall compared to the file `type2.truth` are achieved.